YABG (yet another blog/gallery)

 Where does this leave us?

 George Orwell will be right about 1984.
 Atleast the big picture of it.
-I’m coming around to see the details of it now - Big Brother isn’t the government, its a recommendation algorithm in your pocket.
+I’m coming around to see the fineprint of it - Big Brother isn’t the government, its a recommendation algorithm in your pocket.
 Doublethink is content echo chambers.
-Memory hole isn’t an incinerator, but drowning the truth in an ocean of generated content so it is indistinguishable from falsity.
+Memory hole isn’t an incinerator, but drowning the truth in an ocean of generated content so it becomes indistinguishable from falsity.

 Silicon valley CEOs raise their kids tech-free.
 This isn’t run-of-the-mill parenting - but an informed decision stemming from knowing.
 Knowing that its not as in-your-face as Orwell predicted.
 Knowing its a subtle lull, pulling us into a cauldron of comfort - slowly heating up the frogs inside.
 Scroll endlessly, your phone says, and your worries will dissolve into thin air temporarily.